uQr/cordova-docs/tutorial-cordova-5/README.md

 	- If you really need inline script, you can add the 'unsafe-inline' declaration.
 Note that the 'unsafe-inline' declaration in the Cordova template applies to style-src which enables inline CSS declarations not JavaScript.

-1. The default CSP policy in the Cordova template only allows access to JavaScript and CSS files inside the app or the same domain, not a different domain. **As a result, typically CDN hosted content cannot be referenced.**
+1. The default CSP policy in the Cordova template only allows access to JavaScript and CSS files inside the app or the same domain, not a different domain. **As a result, CDN hosted content typically cannot be referenced.**

 	- This is another technique to reduce risk by stating that a given web page can only reference content from **'self'**.
 The end result is that cross-site scripting vulnerabilities are further reduced by preventing your web page from being hijacked to include content from an external, untrusted sourced.

 	- You can loosen this restriction by listing other trusted domains.
-In fact, the default Cordova template lists "https://ssl.gstatic.com" as a trusted domain since s required only on Android and is needed for TalkBack to function properly.
+In fact, the default Cordova template lists "https://ssl.gstatic.com" as a trusted domain since Android needs it for TalkBack to function properly.

 		~~~~~~~~~~~~~~~~~~~~~~~
 		default-src 'self' data: gap: https://ssl.gstatic.com 'unsafe-eval';
 		~~~~~~~~~~~~~~~~~~~~~~~

-	This statment says that content originating from the same domain ('self'), data URIs (data:), Cordova internal APIs (gap:), https://ssl.gstatic.com, and eval statments are allowed, but all others are denied.
+	This above CSP policy says that content originating from the same domain ('self'), data URIs (data:), Cordova internal APIs (gap:), https://ssl.gstatic.com, and eval statments are allowed, but all others are denied.

 ####Using a CSP with an Existing Project
 Due to the significant security benifits associated with using a CSP policy, we strongly reccomend taking the Cordova template CSP metatag and add it to the header of any page the app will navigate to in your app.
 Note that **you can use a CSP policy from hosted content too.**